 He felt deeply.
 He loved deeply.
 He expressed this in his art.
 For example, immediately below is one of my favorite art projects he created while still in high school.
 He called it, simply, “Home Sweet Home,” and depicts how, due to our ridiculously busy lives, we don’t (or refuse to) see the hurt and need that’s literally right before us.
 The “business man” (complete with hat, briefcase & cell phone), made from paper mache’, sits on a park bench with a homeless man sleeping only a couple of feet away.
 Jordan even knitted the “Home Sweet Home” sign hanging next to the homeless man as well as the man’s toboggan.

-Jordan was hysterically funny, his favorite comedians being Jim Gaffigan and Brian Regan, and able to imitate just about anyone.
+Jordan was hysterically funny, able to imitate just about anyone.
 He loved to laugh – although his wit was bone dry.

 He simply loved adventure.
-Also a fan of Tolkien’s The Lord of the Rings, Jordan and a group of guys used our basement for band rehearsal and Bible studies.
+A fan of Tolkien’s The Lord of the Rings, Jordan and a group of guys used our basement for band rehearsal and Bible studies.
 Jordan came to affectionately name our basement, “The Shire.” 🙂

 Jordan, however, suffers no more.

 Jesus told a grieving Martha,

 Jordan loved C.S.
 Lewis.
 Lewis, the former atheist, Oxford scholar, and author of The Chronicles of Narnia – once noted,